So, you’ve recently been diagnosed with a thyroid problem but where do you start?

 Always seek advice from a qualified health professional.

-A 10 STEP APPROACH TO THYROID WELLNESS
+A 10 STEP APPROACH TO LIVING AT THYROID-FRIENDLY LIFESTYLE

 My health ‘philosophy’ that I’ve developed over 23+ years of having Hashimoto’s is that thyroid wellness (well all wellness really), must take a lifestyle approach.
 We have to be doing little things daily over time.
 You read more about this here.